rouxl/ImprovedZeppelinDocs/WindowsSetup.md

 **Step 7**

-> now its time to get serious. open up a new terminal inside of vscode and run the following command -> ```cd backend```. this will enter you into the 'backend' directory. now, you want to run the command -> ```npm ci```. a lot of things will happen in the terminal, but jut give it some time and it will complete what it needs to do.
+> Now its time to get serious. open up a new terminal inside of vscode and run the following command -> ```cd backend```. this will enter you into the 'backend' directory. now, you want to run the command -> ```npm ci```. a lot of things will happen in the terminal, but jut give it some time and it will complete what it needs to do.
 Now, you want to open up a different terminal in vscode and run these commands. firstly, do ```cd dashboard``` to enter the dahboard directory. inside of here, run the command ```npm ci```, just like before. once this is all done, you have passed the most crucial part of bot setup

 **Step 8**